no2bio/m.no2bio.org/README.md

 At the moment, [bootstrap 3](http://getbootstrap.com/) is used, but feel free to use whatever responsive framework you have in mind.
 Go ahead.
 Dazzle us with something exotic.

-**Even if your design doesn't become out "mainstream" theme, it may end up as an unofficial theme on our site, so don't hesitate to suggest something "too wild"**
+**Even if your design doesn't become our "mainstream" theme, it may end up as an unofficial theme on our site, so don't hesitate to suggest something "too wild"**

 ###Generating html from templates [optional]
 * First time, do `git submodule update --init`.
 This would fetch [pystache](https://github.com/defunkt/pystache), python library for [mustache](http://mustache.github.io/) templates.